 In house lens edging can be very profitable and can also increase satisfaction for your customers by decreasing turnaround time on orders, however it is not without its challenges.
 Currently one of the biggest challenges with in-house lens edging is working with today’s super slick optical lens coatings.
 These new lens coatings keep getting better and better for the consumer by making the surface easier to clean and more resistant to environmental conditions such as dust, water and oils, however this also makes them increasingly more difficult to hold securely in the lens edger.
-Here are some suggestions to help with your success in edging today’s lenses.
+Here are some lens edging tips to help with your success in edging today’s lenses.

 Be sure to follow the lens manufacturer or labs recommendations for anti-slip pads or protective tapes.
 If your lens manufacture or lab provides you with an anti-slip disc use them.
 You can also ask your lab what they are using for pads in their finishing department.
 Most likely they are using a product that they know works well with their coating.

 Many labs also will apply either a silicone or mag-flouride layer over the hydrophobic layer in their A/R coating chamber to reduce slippage.
 The anti-slip layer is meant to wash off after the lenses are edged.
 If your lab is applying this type of coating it is critical that you do not clean these lenses prior to applying the finish block as you may remove the anti-slip layer.

 Make sure that you are using your lens edgers best mode to reduce slipping; most edgers have a “fragile” mode of some kind that reduces cutting speed and force.
 If you are not sure what mode to use call your edger manufacturer to find out.